contagon/handbook/README.md

-# LDS Handbook Tracker
+# General Handbook Tracker

-A simple scraper for tracking changes of the General Handbook of the Church of Jesus Christ of Latter-Day Saints (LDS Church) using git diff.
+A simple scraper for tracking changes of the General Handbook of the Church of Jesus Christ of Latter-Day Saints using git diff.

-For those not familiar with the church, I recommend you check out [the church's website](https://www.churchofjesuschrist.org/welcome/what-do-latter-day-saints-believe?lang=eng) for more information.
+For those not familiar with the Church of Jesus Christ, I recommend you check out [the church's website](https://www.churchofjesuschrist.org/welcome/what-do-latter-day-saints-believe?lang=eng) for more information about our beliefs.
 It is a worldwide church, with volunteer-based clergy that follow the instructions put out by the General Handbook.

-The easiest way to visualizes changes is via the links below.
+The easiest way to visualize changes is via the links below.
 Removed text from previous editions will be shown in red on the left, and the new version with changes in green on the right.

 | Edition | Compare to Previous                                                    | Compare to Current                                                     |
 |---------|------------------------------------------------------------------------|------------------------------------------------------------------------|